dmcglinn/quant_methods/lessons/rmarkdown_notes.md

 ## Setting R markdown's root directory

 An additional useful global option that I sometimes like to set is the root directory of the script.

     ```{r setup, echo=FALSE}
     # setup the R enviornment for kniting markdown doc properly
     knitr::opts_knit$set(root.dir='../')
     ```

-By default if this option is not set when you knit the file it will expect all file pathes to be relative to where the R markdown file is saved.
+By default if this option is not set when you knit the file it will expect all file paths to be relative to where the R markdown file is saved.
 I often use a file structure which looks like the following:

 ```
 my_project_dir